Beta Lactam Allergy Assessment: Saving Lives One Assessment at a Time

 Metrics

-- A in-house cost avoidance assessment was performed.
-We estimate ~$1200 saved by each successful assessment.
+- An in-house cost avoidance assessment was performed circa 2018.
+We estimate approximately $1200 saved by each successful assessment.

 Diffusion tracker